 The books contained ideas for making at-home Halloween-themed decorations and outfits using crepe paper.

 They also contained some ghost stories and Halloween game ideas.

-Dennison Manufacturing Co. saw an opportunity to expand their business in the mid-1900s so started to produce some of the first Halloween decorations.
+Dennison Manufacturing Co. saw an opportunity to expand its business in the mid-1900s, so it started to produce some of the first Halloween decorations.

 Alongside Beistle Company of Shippensburg, PA, they were the first companies to produce paper decorations for Halloween.

 In Britain, the “The Witchcraft Act of 1735” made it illegal to eat pork pastries on Halloween.

 The Witchcraft Act of 1735 was introduced in Britain to abolish the hunting, executions, and accusation of witches in Britain.

 However, one of the laws in the act was that it was forbidden to consume any pork-related pastry or pie on the night of Halloween.